BabarBaig/wk13.9-signup-formik/README.md

 Additionally, the following package was installed:

     npm install formik --save
-Formik makes it very easy to handle form data
+Formik makes it very easy to handle form data.
+This project also has dynamic error handling.
+If a field is left blank, it flags it as being a required field.

 ## Available Scripts